×

 • Total hip replacement: The upper femur and hip socket are both replaced with artificial parts.
 Studies increasingly show total hip replacement to be the most efficient surgery in terms of cost and continued independence after recovery.

 • Partial hip replacement: The hip socket remains in place, but the upper thigh bone (femur) is replaced with an artificial part.
-Often recommended for patients who can no longer live alone or have additional health conditions.
+Partial hip replacement is often recommended for patients who can no longer live alone or have additional health conditions.

 Hip Specialists at Raleigh Orthopaedic

-When it comes to diagnosing, treating, and recovering from a hip fracture, our hip specialists at Raleigh Orthopaedic are ready to help.
-Serving the Wake County area since 1919, the team has performed thousands of procedures and provided professional and efficient care.
-If you’ve had a recent hip fracture, visit an orthopedic urgent care or find a clinic near you to schedule an appointment today.
+When it comes to the diagnosis, treatment, and recovery from a hip fracture, our hip specialists at Raleigh Orthopaedic are here to help.
+Having served the Wake County area since 1919, our team has performed thousands of procedures and provided professional and efficient care to patients of all ages.
+We want to help get you on the road to recovery, no matter what type of orthopedic injury or condition you are facing.
+If you have recently fractured your hip, we encourage you to visit our orthopedic urgent care or find a clinic near you to schedule an appointment with Raleigh Orthopaedic today.